 1. すでに is often not spelled in 漢字.
 However, 既に is more formal and literary.

-2. 骸 is a non-常用漢字 meaning "corpse".
-It is more stronger than other words like 遺体, which is typically used in news reports, or 死体.
+2. 骸 means "corpse" and is stronger than other words like 遺体, which is typically used in news reports, or 死体.

 3. 祥 is a name character meaning "auspicious".

 4. 乃 is also a name character.
 Its most important reading is の.
 This is used to write the particle の in many names and in old writing.